Kendall-Blanco-Rojas/Kendall-Blanco-Rojas/README.md

 - 👋 Hi, I’m @Kendall-Blanco
-- 👀 I’m interested in learning how to code in World of Warcraft 3.3.5a
+- 👀 I’m interested in learning how to code SQL, C++ for World of Warcraft 3.3.5a
 - 💞️ I’m looking to collaborate on Azeroth Core
 - 📫 How to reach me --> Discord: Mj Nunuu #9015--